 Other hormonal methods of birth control include:

-- Oral contraception: There are a few different types of oral birth control pills available, including a combination pill, which uses a combination of estrogen and progestin to prevent pregnancy, and a progestin-only pill.
-A person must take it around the same time every day to prevent pregnancy.
-These pills are approximately
+- Oral contraception: There are two main types of birth control pill; a combination pill containing estrogen and progestin, and a progestin-only pill.
+A person must take the pill at around the same time every day.
+The pills are around

 - The patch: This adhesive patch contains a combination of hormones.
-A person applies it to their skin on the lower abdomen or buttocks and must change it once a week for 3 weeks per month.
-On the 4th week of the month, a person will not wear the patch so that menstruation can occur.
-The patch is
+A person applies it to their lower abdomen or buttocks and changes it once a week for 3 weeks of the month.
+In the 4th week, a person does not wear the patch so menstruation can occur.
+This method is

-- Birth control injections: A healthcare provider injects progestin into a person’s upper arm or buttocks every 3 months.
-It is
+- Birth control injections: A healthcare professional injects progestin into the upper arm or buttocks every 3 months.
+This method is

 Permanent birth control

-Permanent birth control methods are surgical procedures known collectively as sterilization.
+Permanent birth control methods are surgical procedures that people sometimes call “sterilization.”

-Both male and female sterilization procedures have a failure rate of less than
+Both male and female sterilization procedures have less than a

-Many different factors can affect whether a person has access to free birth control.
+Many factors can influence access to free birth control, including:

-- the type of birth control the person chooses
+- the person’s preferred method of birth control

-- whether a person’s employer has an exemption that does not require the employer to provide free birth control as part of their employees’ health insurance plans (e.g. religious exemption clauses)
+- whether a person’s employer has an exemption so that its health insurance does not need to cover the cost of birth control, such as for religious reasons

-The American College of Gynecologists (ACOG) recommends that a person considers the following when choosing a birth control method:
+The American College of Gynecologists recommends considering the following before settling on a type of birth control:

-- if it protects against sexually transmitted infections (STIs)
+- whether the method protects against sexually transmitted infections (STIs)

-According to Healthcare.gov, under the Affordable Care Act, health insurance plans are required to cover Food and Drug Administration (FDA)-approved birth control, as well as birth control counseling and education.
+Under the Affordable Care Act, U.S. health insurance plans must cover the costs of FDA-approved birth control methods, alongside birth control counseling and education.